 Is Bitcoin A Safe Investment?

-- Bitcoin’s supply and issuance are programmed by protocol and this predictability is an important feature.
+- The supply and issuance are programmed by protocol and this predictability is an important feature.
 So as long as supply/demand economics upholds, the properties of scarcity should prevail.

 - Bitcoin is also unique and secure as private property because once you own it and store it properly, it cannot be taken away from you.
 It doesn’t rely on a local authority or legal system to protect it; instead, it’s secured by the natural incentives of those participating in the network.
-Bitcoin investors should also consider that their bitcoin is safer in their Bitcoin wallet than their cash is in a bank where it is rehypothecated.
+Investors should also consider that their bitcoin is safer in their cryptographically secured wallet than their cash is in a bank where it is rehypothecated.

 - Public personalities, influential investors and entrepreneurs would not have gone as far as endorsing it if they did not believe Bitcoin was here to stay.
 Jack Dorsey, Elon Musk and Tesla, Michael Saylor, Ray Dalio, and several other VIPs have added Bitcoin to their companies’ reserve assets, often replacing gold and cash reserves, besides owning the asset in their personal portfolios.

-- Price volatility is often seen as a significant issue to potential bitcoin investors, but many will argue that’s actually a feature, not a bug.
+- Price volatility is often seen as a significant issue to potential investors, but many will argue that’s actually a feature, not a bug.
 To start with, bitcoin is still a relatively new asset and, as such, is prone to substantial price swings.
-Price volatility has reduced over time and this trend is expected to continue as bitcoin matures.
-Moreover, bitcoin’s fluctuations are only short-term, and the price tends to go up in the long-term, especially if we consider a multi-year chart where the uptrend becomes apparent.
+Price volatility has reduced over time and this trend is expected to continue as the asset matures.
+Moreover, price fluctuations are only short-term, and the price tends to go up in the long-term, especially if we consider a multi-year chart where the uptrend becomes apparent.

 - Technical barriers are normal for new technology and Bitcoin’s learning curve can be daunting for newcomers.
 However, using wallets, keys, apps, and all accessories becomes easier with time and thanks to companies’ contribution to better usability.